 Ramadan asks that non-Muslims pay respect to those fasting.
 Eating, drinking or smoking in public are to be avoided.
-Most restaurants remain open, serving behind screens until sundown and businesses work less hours, to accommodate more family time and time for prayer.
+However, most restaurants remain open, serving behind screens until sundown.
+Also, bear in mind that businesses might work less hours to accommodate more family time and time for prayer.

 Charity : Zakat

-According to Islamic tradition, the month of Ramadan is when Allah revealed the first verses of the Quran to the Prophet Mohammed.
+According to Islamic tradition, the month of Ramadan is when Allah revealed the first verses of the Quran to the Prophet Muhammad (PBUH).
 Thus, Muslims read one-thirtieth of the holy book each day of Ramadan.
-Thus, by the end of the month, then, the whole Quran has been read and recited.
+Thus, by the end of the month, the whole Quran has been read and recited.

 Breaking the fast: Iftar

 As the sun sets (Maghrib), a pause falls over the city until the roar of cannons signal the end of the fast, and the proclamation of Iftar.